Random Feature Spiking Neural Networks: Mathematical Framework

 \section{Mathematical Framework}

 In this section, we introduce our main contribution, the \name algorithm.
-We start by defining the model parameterisation that the presented version of the algorithm assumes, before describing the outline of the major algorithmic steps, and finally, giving a compact discussion of each substep.
-Further details alongside mathematical derivations will be provided in \secref{sec:app_der}.
+We start by defining the network architecture and spiking neuron model we want to train, before giving an intuitive overview of the training algorithm, which we then refine through a technical discussion.
+See \figref{fig:fig1} for a sketch of the network architecture and the main ideas behind \name.
+Further details alongside mathematical derivations are provided in \secref{sec:app_der}. \insertpdf{fig1}{